packethost/packet-python/README.md

 * Fork the project.
 * Start a feature/bugfix branch.
 * Commit and push until you are happy with your contribution.
-* You can test your changes with the `test/tests.sh` script, which is what drone uses to check builds.
+* You can test your changes with the `tox`, which is what GitHub Actions use to check builds.

 ## Credits